- Acceptable Use Policy and User Agreement

 F&M’s wireless network is available to any member of the Franklin & Marshall community with a device that supports wireless industry standards.

 F&M’s wireless network provides nearly 100% coverage to all campus buildings as well as many popular outdoor spaces, such as outdoor athletic facilities and Hartman Green.
-A wireless network is a is a shared resource for all and users must act responsibly when using F&M’s wireless network.
+A wireless network is a shared resource for all and users must act responsibly when using F&M’s wireless network.
 The College’s Acceptable Use Policy outlines each individual's responsibilities.

 All members of the Franklin & Marshall community who choose to connect their personal computers or other devices to the campus network are responsible for the usage of their device.
 Any device that adversely affects the Franklin & Marshall network or attempts to circumvent College security measures may be disconnected without advance notice.
 This policy holds true for wireless technologies as well as the traditional network.

 In order to use our wireless network it is necessary to register your computer and submit to a scan for known security vulnerabilities.
 Users who do not have an F&M NetID will be considered 'wireless guests'.
-Wireless access for guests is governed by the Guest WiFi Acceptable Use Policy available as a ‘click thru’ when accessing the service.
+Wireless access for guests is governed by the Guest User Acceptable Use Policy available as a ‘click thru’ when accessing the service.